Richard D. Bennett: Federal Judicial Service

 On January 29, 2003, Bennett was nominated by President George W. Bush to a seat on the United States District Court for the District of Maryland vacated by Frederic N. Smalkin.
-Bennett was confirmed by the United States Senate on April 9, 2003.
-He received his commission on April 10, 2003.
-He assumed senior status on June 30, 2021.
+Bennett's nomination received the strong, bipartisan support of Democratic Senators Paul S. Sarbanes and Barbara A. Mikulski, and was praised by prominent members of the Maryland legal community.
+He was unanimously confirmed with a vote of 99-0 by the United States Senate on April 9, 2003, received his commission on April 10, 2003, and took his oath of office on April 29, 2003.
+After more than eighteen years on the federal bench, Bennett assumed senior status on June 30, 2021.
+Since taking senior status, Bennett has continued to maintain an active trial docket.
+Additionally, Bennett has been frequently sitting by designation with the United States Court of Appeals for the Ninth Circuit.